-Chux Pads: 4 Myths You Should Know Before Your Next Purchase
+Chux Bed Pads: 4 Myths to Know Before Buying

 Here’s the quick breakdown of chux pads.
 Chux is a common term people use for disposable underpads just like people use Pampers to refer to pull-on style diapers or Kleenex to facial tissue.
 Chux pads consist of an absorbent layer of fluff that sits between two layers of waterproof plastic.
 The absorbent layer usually wicks away wetness and moisture from the top and pulls it in.
 Seems like a pretty straightforward product right?
 It’s essentially a pad that absorbs liquid that you throw away once soiled.
 Yet, now in 2018, there are so many different kinds of chux pads, in various colors, back sheets, and absorbency levels.
 Do you think you know all about chux?
 Here are some myths about them that will help you next time you need to purchase them.

 False - Remember chux pads are disposable paper-made products made of raw pulp and polymers, so they have limits as to how much they can absorb.
 Also, remember that depending on your level of output or the person you’re caring for, the pad may get saturated quicker than others using the same chux pad.
 Urine can flow over the edges of the chux pad if you don't fold each side to create a barrier.

 Be mindful of your needs or the needs of the person you're caring for and the absorbency level of the underpad.
 Some people need to incorporate chux with washable underpads and/or other adult diapers, and incontinence products depending on the severity of their incontinence.

 Typically the larger the pad, the more it can absorb before it sweats (gets damp) through the backsheet.
 If you’re looking for a pad that can absorb a lot of liquid then you’ll want to refer to the absorbency chart and look for the ones with the largest ounces listed near that product’s description.